bitw1z/subgoal_decomposition_smooth_trajectories/README.md

 Subgoals address this challenge by decomposing complex manipulation tasks into intermediate objectives.
 This decomposition reduces the effective planning horizon and provides structured guidance for low-level control policies, making long-horizon manipulation more tractable.

-State-of-the-art manipulation systems on RLBench such as RVT and PerAct predict intermediate subgoals and use motion planners to generate collision-free trajectories.
+State-of-the-art manipulation policies on RLBench such as RVT and PerAct predict intermediate subgoals and use motion planners to generate collision-free trajectories.
 These methods typically rely on simple heuristic-based subgoal decomposition strategies that assume demonstrations contain explicit pauses or clear transition points, such as pre-grasp or pre-push states.
 While this assumption works well for standard RLBench demonstrations, it becomes problematic when trajectories are smooth and no longer contain obvious stopping points.

-This project investigates subgoal decomposition for smooth manipulation trajectories and studies how hierarchical manipulation policies behave when demonstrations no longer contain explicit transition points.
-We explore whether trajectory-based subgoal decomposition methods can provide meaningful intermediate subgoals for smooth demonstrations and improve hierarchical policy learning.
+In this project, we investigate subgoal decomposition for smooth manipulation trajectories.
+We first smooth RLBench demonstrations to remove explicit pauses and transition points.
+We then explore trajectory-based subgoal decomposition methods, including Ramer-Douglas-Peucker (RDP), and evaluate hierarchical manipulation policies combining RVT-2 and goal-conditioned DP3 on these smooth demonstrations.

 Additional implementation details, experiments, visualizations, and project updates are provided on the project website.